ratplier/artwork/docs/refrence/reflect.md

 ```

 #### Reflect.getMetadata
 Retrieves the entire metadata table for a given object.
 This is useful if you need to read multiple metadata keys at once.
-If the object has no metadata, an empty table is created and returned for it.
+If the object has no metadata, it will be registered automatically.

 ```lua
 function Reflect.getMetadata(object: object): metadata